sveltejs/svelte/documentation/docs/06-runtime/02-context.md

 Similarly, to pass primitive values through context, use functions as described in [Passing state into functions]($state#Passing-state-into-functions).

-## Component testing
+## Mounting components with context

-When writing [component tests](testing#Unit-and-component-tests-with-Vitest-Component-testing), it can be useful to create a wrapper component that sets the context in order to check the behaviour of a component that uses it.
-As of version 5.49, you can do this sort of thing:
+When mounting a component that relies on context, it can be useful to create a wrapper component that sets the context before rendering the component.
+This is useful in component tests, but the pattern can also be used anywhere you need to mount a component with a specific context.

+The context set inside the wrapper is scoped to that mounted component, so it will not affect other components or other `mount` calls.

+As of version 5.49, you can mount a component with context like this:
 ```js
 import { mount, unmount } from 'svelte';
 import { expect, test } from 'vitest';